ElementsProject/lightning/doc/MAKING-RELEASES.md

 1. Talk to team about whether there are any changes which MUST go in this release which may cause delay.
+2. Look through outstanding issues, to identify any problems that might be necessary to fixup before the release.
+Good candidates are reports of the project not building on different architectures or crashes.
+3. Identify a good lead for each outstanding issue, and ask them about a fix timeline.
-2. Create a milestone for the *next* release, and go though issues and PR and mark accordingly.
+4. Create a milestone for the *next* release on Github, and go though open issues and PRs and mark accordingly.
-3. Ask the most significant contributor who has not already named a release to name the release (use devtools/credit).
+5. Ask (via email) the most significant contributor who has not already named a release to name the release (use devtools/credit to find this contributor).
 CC previous namers and team.

-### Prepering for -rc1
+### Preparing for -rc1

 1. Check that CHANGELOG.md is well formatted, ordered in areas, covers all signficant changes, and sub-ordered approximately by user impact & coolness.
-2. Update the CHANGELOG.md with [Unreleased] changed to -rc1.
+2. Update the CHANGELOG.md with [Unreleased] changed to v<VERSION>-rc1.
+Note that you should exactly copy the date and name format from a previous release, as the `build-release.sh` script relies on this.
 3. Create a PR with the above.

 ### Releasing -rc1